hemasurya106/StockVisionAI/README.md

 Create a `.env` file in the project root with the following (replace with your actual keys):

 ```
-# Pushover for notifications
 PUSHOVER_USER=your_pushover_user_key
 PUSHOVER_TOKEN=your_pushover_app_token

-# Serper for web search
 SERPER_API_KEY=your_serper_api_key

-# LLM provider (example: OpenAI or Gemini)
 OPENAI_API_KEY=your_openai_api_key   # if using OpenAI
 GEMINI_API_KEY=your_gemini_api_key   # if using Gemini
 ```